 The planned road is approximately 203 km in length, including a central section referred to as the “missing link” of 123 km.
 This will traverse through rugged forests and climb over the mountain range, flanked by jagged ridges, rough and precipitous slopes, and occasional plateaus occupied by local food gardens.

-Once constructed, the Trans Island Highway will serve as a significant benefit to the commercial interests and people of Papua New Guinea, who will no longer be forced to use expensive sea or air services to travel
+Once constructed, the Trans Island Highway will serve as a significant benefit to the commercial interests and people of Papua New Guinea, who will no longer be forced to use expensive sea or air services to travel across the country.